 You’re sitting in the doctor’s office.
 Still too numb to cry.
 Even though it's weeks later, you can’t erase the fear that it will happen again.
 It probably won’t, you realise, but rational thought is a stranger to you lately since you became a survivor of rape.
 One of probably 65 000 which will be reported this year in SA.
 The trauma doesn’t show any signs of lifting, and you hardly hear as the doctor with the frown lines confirms your pregnancy.
 "Get it out", you argue with yourself, helplessly imagining your Gran in her church clothes muttering that "abortion is murder".The "legitimate rape" lie

 that: “It’s really rare for pregnancies to result from rape, because if it’s a legitimate rape, the female body has ways to shut that whole thing down”.
 His words, no matter how much he tries to cover them up.
 According to his theories, no abortions would be allowed for women pregnant as a result of statutory rape, rape or incest.
 Shockingly ignorant.

 may indeed result in pregnancy, Mr. Akin.
 In fact, women here live in fear not only of the brutal possibility of rape, but the gut-wrenching maybe

 that it would result in a pregnancy.
 Your rights in the event of surviving rape

 .
 If the pill is ineffective (if taken more than 72 hours after the rape) and you become pregnant, you are entitled to other medical treatment.
 You are entitled to the MAP (as well as antibiotics to prevent sexually transmitted infections and antiretroviral treatment to prevent HIV infection) even if you don’t want to report the rape to the police.

 If you know of anyone who has been raped, encourage them to seek counselling and treatment.

 So many rapes go unreported, however; every day babies in this country will be conceived from rapes.
-These will be legitimate pregnancies, a real consequence of very real rapes.
-Some women may choose not to abort, while some may decide to have abortions, both of which choices are available to the rape victim.What would you do in the event of a rape: Would you demand your right to the Morning After Pill?
+These will be legitimate

+Forgetting the nonsense about ‘legitimate rape’ from Akin, then.
+Obviously women can conceive as a consequence of rape.What would you do in the event of a rape: Would you demand your right to the Morning After Pill?